phcurado/parameter/README.md

 ## Motivation

-Offer a similar Schema model from the library `Ecto` to deal with complex data schemas.
+Offer a similar Schema model from [Ecto](https://github.com/elixir-ecto/ecto) library to deal with complex data schemas.
 The main use case is to parse response from external apis. `Parameter` provides a well structured schema model which tries it's best to parse the external data.

 ## Schema